 Prior to his season at Colorado, Cabrera spent six years as an assistant strength coach at Fresno State where he was responsible for the design and implementation of strength and conditioning programs for incoming football players, men's basketball, women's lacrosse and women's soccer.

 Cabrera held graduate assistant strength coach positions from 2001-04 at Oral Roberts University, the University of Nebraska at Omaha and Fresno State.
 Cabrera began his coaching career at Oral Roberts, where he assisted with the design and implementation of strength and conditioning programs for 10 varsity sports from 1998-2000.

-Moses Cabrera was born on Aug.
-20, 1978, and raised in Deming, N.M.
-Cabrera graduated from Oral Roberts University in 2000 with a bachelor of science in kinesiology health and exercise science.
+Cabrera was born on Aug.
+20, 1978, and raised in Deming, New Mexico.
+He graduated from Oral Roberts University in 2000 with a bachelor of science in kinesiology health and exercise science.